genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/15_see-it-work.md

 :::info DbMon
 DbMon is the Genesis database client.
-It provides unified interface to the underlying database and hides the details about the database vendor.
+It provides a unified interface to the underlying database and hides the details about the database vendor.
 :::

 Run `DbMon` to check that the user has been created: